ccardea/osy-site/samkhya/tattvas.md

 ### Perspective
 The author has enumerated the twenty-five tattvas or principles that make up both the natural world and the self, along with their order of evolution.
 The enumeration is as follows
 - The root Prakriti
-	- Mahat
+	- Mahat/Buddhi
-	- Ahamkara
+	- Ahamkara: the I-maker
 		- 11 Indriyas:
 			- Five indriyas of cognition: eyes, ears, nose, tongue, skin
 			- Five indriyas of action: arms, legs, speech, sex, excretion
-			- Manas, having characteristics of both cognition and action
+			- Manas: the mind, having characteristics of both cognition and action.
 		- 5 Tan-matras: sound, color, mass (touch), odor, and flavor
 			- 5 Coarse or gross elements: earth, air, fire, water, akasa consisting of space and time
 - Purusa